Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example an effective resume letter:
+Here’s an example of the resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced [Your profession] I believe that I’d make the ideal choice for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced person in your field, I believe I would be the perfect candidate for this opportunity.

-I thank you for considering my application.
-I am looking forward getting in touch with you.
+Thank you for considering my application.
+I am looking forward to hearing from you.

 Sincerely,